mikedilger/mosaic-spec/docs/bootstrap.md

 ### Sequence Numbers

 <t>Sequence numbers</t> [<sup>rat</sup>](rationale.md#sequence-numbers)
-SHOULD start at 1 and monotonically increase with each write.
+SHOULD start at 1 and MUST monotonically increase with each write.

 ### Rust code